sonbyj01/sonbyj01.github.io/_posts/2020-05-24-Automate-web-scrapping-weather.markdown

 -----

-So if you were here at some point and noticed that my other webscrapping tutorial is down, it's because technically ['torrent'] itself is not illegal but the content that you torrent can be illegal...
-So instead I will be showing how to webscrape some data from [Wunderground]!
-And possibily graph it nicely using [Plotly]!
+So as it turns out, we're not in China and there are actually copyright laws that I have to abide by!
+Who would've known?

+All jokes aside (for the most part), if you saw my previous blog at one point, you might have noticed that I took it down.
+(If you haven't seen it, disregard everything I've said up to this part, besides the part about China and copyright laws.
+After a good friend of mine strongly suggested that
+I take it down and implement the webscrapper on something else, I decided to write one for scrapping weather data!

+Now I may write about the underlying motivation for this specifically but we'll just have to see...

+Oh, and this would also be a great opportunity for me to try out [Plotly]!
+Just because it looks pretty damn cool compared to good ol' matlibplot.

 -----

 # Part 1: Webscrapping Wunderground

+So for those who don't know what webscrapping is, it's essentially scrapping things from the web...

+woaHHHHH really?!
+I didn't know that!
+Alright no need for your sarcastic comments.

-So essentially, webscrapping is simply the process of extracting information from a website by looking at elements in the source code (HTML) or at least that's how I'm implementing this program...
+Webscrapping is simply the process of extracting information from a website by looking at elements in the source code (HTML)

-So the first step I would take is to look for the specific 'elements' that I'm looking for.
-In my program, I will specify the url that contains the location that I want to pull data from so I don't have to deal with GET and POST requests and all the other bullshit that wouldn't really take long to figure out but too lazy to figure out:) In my case, the url would be: https://www.wunderground.com/weather/us/ny/manhasset/11030.
+or at least that's how I'm implementing this program...

+Alright cool, so how do I get started?
+Well the first step you should take is pick a website that you want to extract some data from.
+In my case, that will be
+[Wunderground], and more specifically the weather for Manhasset (just chosen out of random, absolutely coincidental...).
+Make note of that URL, so in my case it will be: [https://www.wunderground.com/weather/us/ny/manhasset/11030](https://www.wunderground.com/weather/us/ny/manhasset/11030).
+Now technically I can script my program so it can send a POST request for the location that I want from the homepage of [Wunderground] but I'm lazy so I'm just going to hard code the URL.

-When you go to this url, you should see something like these photos.
+Now when you go to this url, you should see something like these photos.

 -----